BOTCoinNetwork/Botcoin/docs/fees.rst

 Minimum Gas Price
 -----------------

-Validators running a monetd node can set a minimum gas price, via the ``eth.min-gas-price`` configuration flag, to refuse broadcasting transactions with lower gas-prices.
+Validators running a botcoin node can set a minimum gas price, via the ``eth.min-gas-price`` configuration flag, to refuse broadcasting transactions with lower gas-prices.
 To send a transaction via a node, the transaction creator must set the gas price to a value greater or equal to that node's minimum gas